forbesye/cs373/Flask_AWS_Deploy.md

 I'm going to show how to:
 - Set up a skeleton Flask app with Ngnix and uWSGI
-- Create a Docker image for development and deployment
+- Create a Docker image for development and production
 - Deploy it all to AWS Elastic Beanstalk
 - Configure TLS/SSL and domain name